The new continent, Zealandia, lies to the east of Australia, near New Zealand.

 The study’s researchers say that after scrutinizing the Earth’s crust, they came to the realization that a distinct, as-yet-unrecognized seventh geologic continent was hiding beneath New Zealand and New Caledonia.

 These tiny island chains are not that what they seem.
-Instead, they are a part of largely-submerged 1.89 million square mile landmass of continental crust that the researchers are calling “Zealandia,” which could be rich with billions of dollars’ worth of fossil fuels and minerals.
+Instead, they are a part of largely-submerged 1.89 million square mile landmass of continental crust that the researchers are calling “Zealandia” that could be rich with billions of dollars’ worth of fossil fuels and minerals.

 “This is not a sudden discovery, but a gradual realization,” the researchers wrote in GSA Today, the Geological Society of America’s scientific journal.
 “As recently as ten years ago we would not have had the accumulated data or confidence in interpretation to write this paper.”